mitchcapper/CefSharpDockerfiles/README.md

 ## Summary
 Automated chrome cef building and cefsharp building dockerfiles and scripts.

 While the processes of building CEF and CEFSHARP are not hard they require a very exacting environment and build steps can take a _long_ time so are annoying to repeat.
 The goal if this repo is a collection of scripts to automate everything to make it easy for anyone to do.
 We are using Docker to run everything in a container as it makes it much easier to reproduce and won't pollute your dev environment with all the pre-reqs.
 You can easily tweak the exact versions you want to build, and the build flags.
+From creating a VM on your cloud provider of choice (or your own machine) it is about 20 minutes of setup, starting a build script, and just waiting a few hours for it to spit out the compiled binaries.

 ## Thanks
 Thanks to the fantastic CEFSharp team, especially @amaitland who works insanely hard on the open source project.  @perlun provided some great direction on the Windows building and was also a huge help.
 Please support CEFSharp if you use it, even if you do a small monthly donation of $10 or $25 it can be a big help: https://salt.bountysource.com/teams/cefsharp